serenity-js/serenity-js/README.md

 Have feedback?
 Let me know on Twitter [@JanMolak](https://twitter.com/JanMolak) or [LinkedIn](https://www.linkedin.com/in/janmolak/).

-If you'd like to chat with fellow users of Serenity/JS, join us on [Gitter Chat](https://gitter.im/serenity-js/Lobby).
+If you'd like to chat with fellow users of Serenity/JS, join us on [Serenity/JS Community Chat](https://matrix.to/#/#serenity-js:gitter.im).

 And if Serenity/JS has made your life a little bit easier, please consider [supporting its ongoing development](https://github.com/sponsors/serenity-js) 🙇